Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 (c) The state registrar shall require proof of the change in status that the executive commissioner by rule may prescribe.

-(d) Supplementary birth certificates and applications for supplementary birth certificates shall be prepared and filed in accordance with department rules.
+(d) Supplementary birth certificates and applications for supplementary birth certificates shall be prepared and filed by department rules.

-(e) In accordance with department rules, a supplementary birth certificate may be filed for a person whose parentage has been determined by an acknowledgment of paternity.
+(e) By department rules, a supplementary birth certificate may be filed for a person whose parentage has been determined by an acknowledgment of paternity.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"